Kander and Ebb: History

 John Kander and Fred Ebb were introduced by their mutual music publisher Tommy Valando in 1962.
 Kander and Ebb met at Ebb's apartment and decided to test their compatibility as writing partners with a "mock title song" for a musical comedy already running on Broadway, a Hal Prince production called Take Her, She's Mine.
 As James Leve remarks in his book Kander and Ebb (2009), "The turning point in Kander and Ebb's collaboration occurred when Kander suggested that they try a ballad.
 The result, 'My Coloring Book,' became an instant hit."
 Sandy Stewart performed the song, and it was nominated for a 1962 Grammy Award.
 Barbra Streisand and Dusty Springfield later covered "My Coloring Book".
 This song established what was to become Kander and Ebb's iconic musical style, deceptively sophisticated harmonic progression with lyrics and melodies that are accessible to audiences.
 As Leve writes, "what best defines their voice is the contradictory nature of their collaboration: the composer and lyricist have strikingly different artistic temperaments, the former demonstrably sentimental, the latter campy and cynical."

 Kander and Ebb collaborated on an unproduced musical called Golden Gate, which producer-director Harold Prince called "...basically a test to see if the collaboration was any good."
 They wrote Flora the Red Menace, their first musical to be produced on Broadway, in 1965, in which Liza Minnelli made her Broadway debut.
-Another early collaboration was the industrial musical General Electric presents Go Fly a Kite written with Walter Marks for General Electric's 5th Electric Executives Conference in Williamsburg, Virginia in 1966.
+Another early collaboration was the industrial musical General Electric presents Go Fly a Kite written with Walter Marks for General Electric's 5th Electric Executives Conference in Williamsburg, Virginia, in 1966.

 Kander's and Ebb's greatest acclaim came from the musical Cabaret (1966) and the 1972 film version.
 The musical, directed by frequent collaborator Harold Prince, was a major success, with a Broadway run of over 1,100 performances.
 It won a Tony Award as the season's best musical, and its original cast recording won a Grammy Award.
 The film, directed by Bob Fosse, won eight Academy Awards.
 The musical Chicago (1975) after an excellent initial run of 936 performances was revived on Broadway in 1996 to become an even greater hit.
-It has become the longest-running revival in Broadway history, and the 2002 film version was also a great success, including an Oscar nomination for the collaboration.
+It has become the longest-running revival in Broadway history, and the 2002 film version was also a great success, earning an Oscar nomination for the collaboration and winning six others.
 Other Broadway successes included Woman Of The Year (1981), Kiss of the Spider Woman (1992), and, posthumously for Ebb, Curtains (2006), their final musical.